Step by Step Guide to Sketching a Glass Bottle

 Draw a black bottle in the realistic illusion with color pencils.

 Fill the area of the bottle with a black colour pencil.
 Leave the reflection part blank.
 On the edges, add a layer of white to give it a 3-D effect.
 For the bottle cap, use a grey and silver pencil.
 Draw highlights using the white gel pen.
-Now, sketch the reflection using white, light blue and light yellow.
-Fill the brand name with white gel pen.
+Now, sketch the reflection using white, light-blue and light-yellow.
+Fill the brand name with a white gel pen.